 Hunt for Feedback

 If customers are reluctant to provide feedback, then ask them for it.
-You could either mail them (physically or electronically) a survey form or give your loyal customers a call every now and then to ensure they’re satisfied with the service you’re providing.
+You could either mail them (physically or electronically) a survey form or give your loyal customers a call now and then to ensure they’re satisfied with the service you’re providing.

 Should the unfortunate case arise that customer dissatisfaction runs so deep that there are inherent flaws in your business strategy, it may be worth becoming ISO 9001 certified.
-The ISO 9001 certificate helps businesses of any size implement strategies and processes that reduce costs and streamline processes in order to improve customer satisfaction.
+The ISO 9001 certificate helps businesses of any size implement strategies and processes that reduce costs and streamline processes to improve customer satisfaction.
 Making efforts to improve the service or products you provide can often show a significant improvement.

 Stay Ahead of the Competition

 Verint’s research showed that in certain industries, customer loyalty is rare.
-Just 27% of customers have been with their insurance providers for more than 3 years and only 46% have committed to utility providers.
-With customers so willing to switch to the competition, making your service stand out from the crowd is absolutely necessary.
+Just 27% of customers have been with their insurance providers for more than 3 years, and only 46% have committed to utility providers.
+With customers willing to switch to the competition, making your service stand out from the crowd is necessary.
 There are no articles that will tell you how to think outside the box, but working out a good advertising strategy or loyalty scheme can help you retain customers and gain new ones too!

 Customer service is always difficult – no matter how successful your business has been in the past, the whole applecart could be upset by one inflammatory episode of questionable service.